codaamok/PSShlink/README.md

 ## Requirements

-- PowerShell 5.1 or newer
+- PowerShell 5.1 or newer (including PowerShell Core, 7.0 or newer)
+- Shlink 2.4.0 or newer

 ## Getting started